pcaversaccio/snekmate/GUIDELINES.md

 Pull requests are _squash-merged_ in most cases to keep the `main` branch history clean.
 The title of the PR becomes the commit message, so it should be written in a consistent format:

 - Start with an emoji that well describes the PR.
+Please refer to the following emoji list as a basis:
+  - Bug Fix 🐛
+  - CI/CD 👷‍♂️
+  - Documentation 📖
+  - Events 🔊
+  - Gas Optimisation ⚡️
+  - New Feature 💥
+  - Nit 🥢
+  - Refactor/Cleanup ♻️
+  - Security Fix 🔒
-- Use capitalisation for the PR title: "✨ Add Feature X" and not "✨ Add feature x".
+- Use capitalisation for the PR title: "💥 Add Feature X" and not "💥 Add feature x".
 - Do not end with a full stop (i.e. period).
-- Write in the imperative: "✨ Add Feature X" and not "✨ Adds Feature X" or "✨ Added Feature X".
+- Write in the imperative: "💥 Add Feature X" and not "💥 Adds Feature X" or "💥 Added Feature X".

 This repository does not follow conventional commits, so do not prefix the title with "fix:", "feat:", or similar.
 Also, pull requests in progress should be submitted as _Drafts_ and should not be prefixed with "WIP:" or similar.